 TransAlta Renewables is one of the largest generators of wind power in Canada and is among the largest publicly traded renewable power generation companies in Canada.
-Our asset platform is diversified in terms of geography, generation and counterparties and consists of interests in 21 wind facilities, 13 hydroelectric facilities, seven natural gas generation facilities, one solar facility and one natural gas pipeline, representing an ownership interest of 2,414 MW of net generating capacity, located in the provinces of British Columbia, Alberta, Ontario, Québec, New Brunswick, the States of Wyoming, Massachusetts, Minnesota and the State of Western Australia.
-This includes our economic interests in the 144 MW Wyoming wind farm, the 50 MW Lakeswind wind farm, the 21 MW Mass Solar facility and the Australian Assets, comprised of an aggregate of 450 MW.
-We also have an economic interest in the 90 MW Big Level U.S. wind development project, currently being constructed, and expect to acquire an economic interest in the 29 MW Antrim U.S. wind development project following satisfaction of certain required regulatory approvals.
-Our assets have a weighted average years of operation by capacity of 13.8 years, including the assets in which we hold an economic interest.
+Our asset platform is diversified in terms of geography, generation and counterparties.
+It consists of interests, including economic interests, in 23 wind facilities, 13 hydroelectric facilities, seven natural gas generation facilities, one solar facility, one natural gas pipeline and one battery storage facility, representing an ownership interest of approximately 2,537 MW of net generating capacity.
+Our operations span three countries: Canada, the United States and Australia.
+In Canada, our assets are located in the provinces of British Columbia, Alberta, Ontario, Québec, and New Brunswick.
+In the United States, our assets are located in the states of Wyoming, Massachusetts, Minnesota, New Hampshire and Pennsylvania.
+This includes our economic interests in the 140 MW Wyoming wind facility, the 50 MW Lakeswind wind facility, the 21 MW Mass Solar facility, the 90 MW Big Level wind facility and the 29 MW Antrim wind facility.
+Our Australia operations are located in the State of Western Australia and include economic interests in six operating gas generation facilities with an installed capacity of 450 MW and a 270-kilometre gas pipeline.
+Our assets have a weighted average years of 15 years of operation by capacity, including the assets in which we hold an economic interest.

 The Company was formed to own a portfolio of power generation facilities.
-Our objectives are to (i) provide stable, consistent returns for investors through the ownership of, and investment in, highly contracted renewable and natural gas power generation and other infrastructure assets that provide stable cash flow primarily through long-term contracts with strong counterparties; (ii) pursue and capitalize on strategic growth opportunities in the renewable and natural gas power generation and other infrastructure sectors; (iii) maintain diversity in terms of geography, generation and counterparties; and (iv) pay out 80 to 85 per cent of cash available for distribution to the shareholders of the Company on an annual basis.
+Our objectives are to: (a) provide stable, consistent returns for investors through the ownership of, and investment in, highly contracted renewable and natural gas power generation and other infrastructure assets that provide stable cash flow primarily through long-term contracts with strong counterparties; (b) pursue and capitalize on strategic growth opportunities in the renewable and natural gas power generation and other infrastructure sectors; (c) maintain diversity in terms of geography, generation and counterparties; and (d) pay out 80 to 85 per cent of cash available for distribution to the shareholders of the Company on an annual basis.

 Generation output from our assets is sold pursuant to long-term PPAs with strong counterparties, including public power authorities, load-serving utilities, industrial customers and TransAlta.
-Pursuant to the PPAs with TransAlta, TransAlta is obligated to purchase, for a fixed price, all of the power produced from such facilities.
-In addition to contracting for power, long-term and short-term contracts have been entered into to sell the environmental attributes from certain of our wind and hydroelectric facilities.
-See "Business of TransAlta Renewables - Power Sales, Grants and Incentives".
+Pursuant to the PPAs with TransAlta, TransAlta is obligated to purchase, for a fixed price, all the power produced from such facilities.
+In addition to contracting for power, we have entered into long-term and short-term contracts to sell the environmental attributes from some of our wind and hydroelectric facilities.
+See "Business of TransAlta Renewables - Power Sales, Grants and Incentives."